 - a.
 Mowing/cutting - i.
 Good alternative to herbicide treatment - ii.
 Mow/cut plants before flowers develop into mature seed heads - iii.
 Small areas can be addressed by use of line trimmer - b.
 Hand pulling - i.
-Avoid any skin contact by wearing proper personal protective equipment (i.e. long sleeve shirt, gloves) - ii.
+Avoid any skin contact - 1.
+Wear personal protective equipment like gloves and a long sleeves shirt. - ii.
 Great for small infestations - iii.
 Pull plant before flower develops into mature seed head - iv.
 When pulling, try to pull as much of root system as possible; root system remaining may later grow into full size plant. - v.
 Rosettes can be removed with use of shovel - c.
 Cultivation

 - i.
 Disturbing the soil through agricultural practices like tilling or disc work will kill rosettes and prevent plants from maturing - ii.
 Disturbance and moving of soil has potential of spreading noxious weed seeds. - d.
 Biological Control Agents - i.
-Biological agents for poison hemlock in Utah: - 1.
+Biological agents for Poison Hemlock in Utah: - 1.
 Agonopterix alstromeriana (defoliating moth)

-Note: An intergraded control effort of more than one treatment type is recommended for poison hemlock control.
+Note: An intergraded control effort of more than one treatment type is recommended for Poison Hemlock control.
 While biological control is a great tool to combat an infestation, Utah County advises that, if possible, biological control agents be used as an additional tool to help with control efforts of an infestation rather than being the primary or only treatment.